0xMatthew/0xMatthew/README.md

 - 👋 Hi, I’m @0xMatthew
 - 👀 I’m interested in learning how to create useful software.
-- 🌱 I’m currently learning JavaScript and bolstering my C++, C#, and AWS knowledge.
+- 🌱 I’m bolstering my C++, C#, JavaScript, and AWS knowledge.
 - 💞️ I’m looking to collaborate on small passion projects!

 <!---